emirdur/seekitnu/README.md

 This website encourages college students, particularly those affected by myopia to step outside and seek a given task.
 The user should take a picture of the description in the prompt given and upload it before the task resets.

-## Features

-- Users can like each others images to decide on the best image of the day.
-- At the end of the day a winner is determined and changes are reflected by the leaderboard.
-- Tasks are generated daily by OpenAI GPT-4o.

-## Screenshots
+## Preview

-Here are some screenshots of a single user interface flow:
+Here's a preview of a single user interface flow:

 <table border="0" cellspacing="0" cellpadding="0" align="center" style="border-collapse: collapse;">
   <tr>